bxparks/AceRoutine/README.md

 All objects are statically allocated (i.e. not heap or stack).

 * 8-bit processors (AVR Nano, UNO, etc):
-    * sizeof(Routine): 14
+    * sizeof(Coroutine): 14
-    * sizeof(RoutineScheduler): 2
+    * sizeof(CoroutineScheduler): 2
 * 32-bit processors (e.g. Teensy ARM, ESP8266, ESP32)
-    * sizeof(Routine): 28
+    * sizeof(Coroutine): 28
-    * sizeof(RoutineScheduler): 4
+    * sizeof(CoroutineScheduler): 4

-In other words, you can create 100 `Routine` instances and they would use only 1400 bytes of static RAM on an 8-bit AVR processor.
+In other words, you can create 100 `Coroutine` instances and they would use only 1400 bytes of static RAM on an 8-bit AVR processor.

-The `RoutineScheduler` consumes only 2 bytes of memory no matter how many routines are created.
-That's because it depends on a singly-link list whose pointers live on the `Routine` object, not in the `RoutineScheduler`.
+The `CoroutineScheduler` consumes only 2 bytes of memory no matter how many coroutines are created.
+That's because it depends on a singly-link list whose pointers live on the `Coroutine` object, not in the `CoroutineScheduler`.

 ### CPU